rendomnet/electron-vibrancy-windows/README.md

 npm install https://github.com/DrunkWinter/electron-vibrancy-windows
 ```

-Since this is a native addon, you will need platforms build tools.
-Like Visual Studio, etc. Also Python for `node-gyp`.

 ## Important
 - `BrowserWindow` must be transparent. (`transparent:true`)
 - If you get `A dynamic link library (DLL) initialization routine failed.` error, it means that the module isn't compiled against Electron or compiled against the wrong version.